Ricotta-Stuffed Portobello Mushrooms

 - In a small bowl, mix ricotta cheese, 1/4 cup Parmesan cheese, mozzarella cheese, parsley and pepper.
 Remove and discard stems from mushrooms; with a spoon, scrape and remove gills.
 Fill caps with ricotta mixture.
 Top with tomato slices.

-- Grill, covered, over medium heat 8-10 minutes or until mushrooms are tender.
+- Grill, covered, over medium heat until mushrooms are tender, 8-10 minutes.
 Remove from grill with a metal spatula.

 I made these on the stove and they were so good, I had one for breakfast the next morning ;)